aymericb213/IAC/README.md

 This repository contains the experimental setup, data, and plots used in the CP'23 contribution titled "Incremental Constrained Clustering by Minimal Weighted Modification" (paper **38**).
-The paper is available as preliminary proceedings (https://submission.dagstuhl.de/collections/CP-2023/preliminary-proceedings/10) or in the open access archive HAL : https://hal.science/hal-04158825.
+The paper is available in open access (https://drops.dagstuhl.de/opus/volltexte/2023/19047).

 ## Repo structure